Connected aaroncsmith@clerkwell :~$

 hosts

-Trust-on-first-use pins each server's key and warns you if it ever changes.
+One-tap access to your hosts, passwords in the iOS Keychain.
+Trust-on-first-use pins each server's key and warns if it changes.

 network